python/cpython/Doc/library/optparse.rst

 --------------

-:mod:`optparse` is a more convenient, flexible, and powerful library for parsing command-line options than the old :mod:`getopt` module.  :mod:`optparse` uses a more declarative style of command-line parsing: you create an instance of :class:`OptionParser`, populate it with options, and parse the command line. :mod:`optparse` allows users to specify options in the conventional GNU/POSIX syntax, and additionally generates usage and help messages for you.
+:mod:`optparse` is a more convenient, flexible, and powerful library for parsing command-line options than the minimalist :mod:`getopt` module.
+:mod:`optparse` uses a more declarative style of command-line parsing: you create an instance of :class:`OptionParser`, populate it with options, and parse the command line.
+:mod:`optparse` allows users to specify options in the conventional GNU/POSIX syntax, and additionally generates usage and help messages for you.

 Here's an example of using :mod:`optparse` in a simple script::